kermitt2/entity-fishing/doc/restAPI.rst

 This functionality provides disambiguation for a search query expressed as a “short text”.

-The input is the list of terms that are typically provided in the search bar of a search engine.
+The input is the list of terms that are typically provided in the search bar of a search engine, and response time are optimized to remain very low (1-5ms).

-For example the query: concrete pump sensor.
+For example the query: "concrete pump sensor".
 From this association of search terms, it is clear that the sense corresponding to concrete is the material, the entity is the device called “concrete pump”, and it has nothing to do with “concrete” as the antonym of “abstract”.

 Processing this kind of input permits to implement semantic search (search based on concept matching) and semantic-based ranking (ranking of documents based on semantic proximity with a query) in a search engine.